AdityaGhai18/CDT-Dementia-Diagnosis/iOS-Application-Development/README.md

 These results are presented in a string format including the two most likely predictions made by the trained model, along with a confidence score for each percentage.

-Useful Documentation and project related links:
+## Useful Documentation and Project Related links:

 Vision documentation: https://developer.apple.com/documentation/vision